Average Annual Precipitation for the Yukon

-The tables below list yearly averages for rainfall plus snowfall at major cities in Canada.
-Each city has a total for how many days of wet weather it usually gets in a year and for the normal amount of precipitation.
+The tables below give yearly averages for rainfall plus snowfall at places in the Yukon.
+Each place has a total for how many days of wet weather it usually gets a year and for the normal amount of precipitation.

 Environment Canada.
 Meteorological Service of Canada.
 Canadian Climate Normals.
 1981-2010 Climate Normals & Averages.